bpesquet/ainotes/README.md

 # Build the website locally from notebook files
 # Output is in the docs/_build/ subfolder
-jupyter-book build docs/
-# Alternative command: jb build docs/
+jupyter-book build docs/  # Or simply: jb build docs/

 # Generate a PDF version of a chapter
 # GIF files must be replaced by their static counterparts (PNG or JPG) in the notebook before launching this command